creative-studios/simplemessenger/messenger/server/README.md

 Your request should be like this. localhost:8081/api/users/[user id]/messages text=hello there

-To make succefull request you have to be authenticated this is achieved by using bearer token authentication.
+To make succefull requests you have to be authenticated this is achieved by using bearer token authentication.
 We use the token that has been stored in the database for every user.

 ## Read Messages
 ### If you want to read messages you have to make GET requests at: